MetalBlockchain/metal-docs/docs/overview/getting-started/avalanche-consensus.md

 ## Vertices

-Everything discussed to this point is how Avalanche is described in [the Avalanche whitepaper](https://assets-global.website-files.com/5d80307810123f5ffbb34d6e/6009805681b416f34dcae012_Avalanche%20Consensus%20Whitepaper.pdf).
-The implementation of the Avalanche consensus protocol by Ava Labs (namely in AvalancheGo) has some optimizations for latency and throughput.
+The implementation of the Avalanche consensus protocol by Metallicus (namely in MetalGo) has some optimizations for latency and throughput.
 The most important optimization is the use of **vertices**.
 A vertex is like a block in a linear blockchain.
 It contains the hashes of its parents, and it contains a list of transactions.
 Vertices allow transactions to be batched and voted on in groups rather than one by one.
 The DAG is composed of vertices, and the protocol works very similar to how it's described above.

 If a node receives a vote for a vertex, it counts as a vote for all the transactions in a vertex, and votes are applied transitively upward.
 A vertex is accepted when all the transactions which are in it are accepted.
 If a vertex contains a rejected transaction then it is rejected and all of its descendants are rejected.
 If a vertex is rejected, any valid transactions are re-issued into a new vertex which is not the child of a rejected vertex.
 New vertices are appended to preferred vertices.

 ## Finality

 Avalanche consensus is probabilistically safe up to a safety threshold.
 That is, the probability that a correct node accepts a transaction that another correct node rejects can be made arbitrarily low by adjusting system parameters.
 In Nakamoto consensus protocol (as used in Bitcoin and Ethereum, for example), a block may be included in the chain but then be removed and not end up in the canonical chain.
 This means waiting an hour for transaction settlement.
-In Avalanche, acceptance/rejection are **final and irreversible** and take a few seconds.
+In Avalanche consensus, acceptance/rejection are **final and irreversible** and take a few seconds.

 ## Optimizations

 It's not efficient for nodes to just ask, "Do you prefer this vertex?" when they query validators.
-In Ava Labs' implementation, during a query a node asks, "Given that this vertex exists, which vertices do you prefer?"
+In Metallicus' implementation, during a query a node asks, "Given that this vertex exists, which vertices do you prefer?"
 Instead of getting back a binary yes/no, the node receives the other node's preferred vertex set.

 Nodes don't only query upon hearing of a new transaction.
 They repeatedly query until there are no virtuous vertices processing.
 A virtuous vertex is one that has no conflicts.